joris89/joris89.github.io/_posts/2014-04-20-angular-factory-service.markdown

 date:   2014-04-21 01:21:36
 ---

-When I started to build my first application with AngularJS, I never knew whether i should use a factory, a provider or a service.
-So i started to look how the guys of this framework implemented those 3 services.
+When I started to build my first application with AngularJS, I never knew whether I should use a factory, a provider or a service.
+So I started to look how the guys of this framework implemented those 3 services.
 I realized, that the factories and services are based on the provider.
-So if you understand the provider, you will understand the factory and the service as well.
+When you understand the provider, you will understand the factory and the service as well.
 So let's begin with the provider:

 <hr />